tralsto/python-challenge/README.md

 # This repo also includes the necessary csv files under the Resources folders in each repected separate section.

+# I did reference this shared link from slack to help with the output to the txt file https://www.freecodecamp.org/news/file-handling-in-python/

 # Thank you!